GoogleChrome/web.dev/src/site/content/en/fast/prioritize-resources/index.md

 These priorities give you an idea of how much relative importance the browser attributes to each resource.
 And remember that subtle differences are enough for the browser to assign a different priority;
 for example, an image that is part of the initial render is prioritized higher than an image that starts offscreen.
-If you're curious about priorities, [this article by Addy Osmani](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf) digs a lot deeper into the current state of priorities in Chrome.
+If you're curious about priorities, [Preload, Prefetch And Priorities in Chrome](https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf) digs a lot deeper into the current state of priorities in Chrome.

 So what can you do if you find any resources that are marked with a different priority than the one you'd want?